dianasandu2001/Endless_Dreamer/README.md

 - Achievements

 ## **Gameplay**:
-You would start out on the default map and run, avoid obstacles and debuffs while collecting coins, powerups, gems, and chests.
-The farther you run, the higher the distance count and the higher the score count (which can be increased with power ups and multipliers)
+You would start out on the default map and run, avoiding obstacles and debuffs while collecting coins, powerups, gems, and chests.
+The farther you run, the higher the distance count and the higher the score count (which can be increased with power-ups and multipliers)
-One you trip twice consecutively, or bump into an object you would “wake up” and have to start the run again.
+Once you trip twice consecutively or bump into an object you would “wake up” and have to start the run again.
 This can be prevented with a second life with a potion, gems or maybe eventually adds.
-Outside of the running, you can upgrade the effectiveness and frequency of the powerups that you can obtain, buy more characters (and maybe cosmetics in the future), buy more maps and craft potions with items acquired from chests.
+Outside of the running, you can upgrade the effectiveness and frequency of the powerups you can obtain, buy more characters (and maybe cosmetics in the future), buy more maps, and craft potions with items acquired from chests.

 ## **Music**:
 Fantasy music that fits the theme for them.
-The default map is cool toned mystical mushroom covered forest with exploration music.
-Other maps would include: an indoor dungeon featuring creeper and more dangerous music and a map in the clouds with more grand music.
+The default map is a cool toned mystical mushroom-covered forest with exploration music.
+Other maps would include an indoor dungeon featuring creepier and more dangerous music and a map in the clouds with grand music.

 ## **Art Style**:
 Fantasy 3D art.